Our Value Proposition: Affordable Alpha

 Condition #2: Have an Edge

-In order to counteract our behavioral urges, we believe in extreme investor education and following systematic processes.
-But why do we even care about beating behavioral bias?
-The answer lies within the academic research underlying the field of behavioral finance.
-The central premise of behavioral finance is that human behavior can influence investment decisions, sometimes in ways that hurt investors.
-For most of you, this idea is probably not surprising.
+For investing, we believe extreme investor education and following a structured process can save us from ourselves.
+And we must.
+Human behavior can influence investment decisions, sometimes in ways that hurt investors.
+This is the central premise in behavioral finance.
 Warren Buffett is attributed as saying that investing is simple, but not easy.
 Similarly, integrating our understanding of human behavior into an investment process is simple, but not easy.

 How, specifically, does our behavior impact stock prices?

-Despite our best intentions, human behavior is not always governed exclusively by rationality.
+Despite our best intentions, our investing approach is not always governed by rationality.
 In particular, our judgment and decision-making can be significantly affected by intuition, a form of abstract, automatic thinking that can override our reason.
-Faulty intuition and other forms of investor irrationality can cause us to do the wrong thing and can also create mispricings in the market.
-One example of behavioral bias affecting stock prices is representative bias, or the human tendency to extrapolate short-term patterns and ignore long-term trends.
-Academic research shows that representative bias likely explains part of the “value premium,” which is the descriptive term for the large spread in realized returns between value stocks and growth stocks.(4)
+Faulty intuition and other forms of irrationality can cause us to do the wrong thing and can also create mispricings in the market.
+We call this behavioral bias.
+One example of behavioral bias affecting stock prices is the human tendency to extrapolate short-term patterns and ignore long-term trends (representative bias).
+Academic research shows that representative bias likely explains part of the “value premium,” which describes the large spread in realized returns between value stocks and growth stocks.(3)

-But behavioral finance is not solely focused on understanding the complex psychology behind decision-making.
-Bias is a necessary, but not a sufficient condition, to provide smart investors with an opportunity to profit using behavioral finance.
-The second building block of behavioral finance requires an understanding of market frictions, often referred to as the “Limits of Arbitrage.”(5)
+The second building block of behavioral finance requires an understanding of market frictions, often referred to as the “Limits of Arbitrage.”(4)

 Warren Buffett obliquely references the concept of affordability in the context of stock-picking:

-It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.(7)
+It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.(6)

 This all sounds great, but one question remains: